 The sections below highlight the features and capabilities of the Google Cloud Video Intelligence API.

-A LABEL_DETECTION request annotates a video with labels (tags) for entities that are detected in the video or video segments provided.
-A LABEL_DETECTION request is performed by the annotate method.
-The response returns the following:
+Label detection annotates a video with labels (tags) for entities that are detected in a video or video segments and returns the following:

 - A list of video segment annotations where an entity is detected.

 - A list of frame annotations where an entity is detected.

 - If specified in the request, a list of shots where an entity is detected.
 For details, see Shot change detection.

 For example, for a video of a train at a crossing, the Video Intelligence API returns labels such as "train", "transportation", "railroad crossing", and so on.
 Each label includes a time segment with the time offset (timestamp) for the entity's appearance from the beginning of the video.
 Each annotation also contains additional information including an entity id that you can use to find more information about the entity in the Google Knowledge Graph Search API.